Super Fly T.N.T.

 Super Fly T.N.T. is a 1973 American blaxploitation crime drama film directed by and starring Ron O'Neal.
 O'Neal reprises his role of Youngblood Priest from the 1972 film Super Fly.
 The film was both a critical and commercial failure.

-The film was released on VHS in 1993, but it has not been released on DVD or Blu-ray.
-It was shot in Rome, Italy and other locations such as Senegal.
+The film was released on VHS in 1993 and on Blu-ray in 2025.
+The film was shot in Rome, Italy and other locations such as Senegal.
 A sequel, The Return of Superfly, was released in 1990, with Nathan Purdee as Priest.